 - The week of Thanksgiving

-If you can plan your Disney World holiday trip for dates other than these, you'll be in better shape.
+If you can experience Disney World holiday events on dates other than these, you'll be in better shape.
 If you can't, fear not!
-You can still have a great time, but you've got to be better prepared—including mentally prepared — to handle these crowds.
-Here is more required reading for you if you're headed to the parks during these times:
+You'll definitely still have fun.
+Make sure you're better prepared to handle these crowds, though.
+Here is more required reading if you're headed to the parks during these times:

 - Spending the Holidays at Disney World?
 Top 10 Sanity-Saving Tips

 - Your Disney World at Thanksgiving Survival Guide

 - Guide to Disney World Closing Procedures During Peak Times

 Disney World Holiday Happenings for 2017